This article contains affiliate links.

 Image from The Grand Dragon

-This is the only hotel in town and it is a more traditional take on hotel accommodation.
+This is the only luxury hotel in Ladakh in the central town and it is a more traditional take on hotel accommodation.
 The traditional Tibetan architecture with the stunning carved windows and the white walls.

 The Grand Dragon is a good place to base yourself and explore the area closer to Leh with day trips across the highest mountain passes, the lakes and the stunning scenery.
 They can organise jeep trips, journeys across the countryside, camel safaris, picnics, treks and biking tours.
 This is a more standard modern take on accommodation, in comfortable and convenient surroundings.